itssoothsayer/Maze_Solver/README.md

 ##  Getting Started
 ### Prerequisites
-Before running the Maze Solver, make sure you have the following prerequisites:
+Before running the Maze Solver, make sure that you have the following prerequisites:

 - Java Development Kit (JDK) 8 or later
 - Git (optional, for cloning the repository)